 US$ 885one paymentBe gentle on the environment!
 Complete your course online and save money and trees!
-Also available in payment plans.
+The Green Option is also available in monthly instalments.

 No other childbirth educator course covers the same depth of topics as you’ll cover with Childbirth International.
 In addition to the teaching skills required as a Childbirth Educator, we also focus on strengthening your knowledge base of pregnancy and birth, developing communication skills, and building or growing your business.

 During your training you’ll cover four main topic areas: